It’s really no surprise that I love to make quick healthy meals, and the secret to keeping it fresh and not getting bored is CONDIMENTS.

 turmeric + lemongrass pickled beets

-2 large yellow beets, steamed whole, then sliced thinly
+2 large yellow beets, baked or steamed whole, then peeled and sliced thinly

 2 inch piece of lemongrass, smashed with a rolling pin to release the aromatic oils